How to Repair a Relationship

 Maybe it was, "I keep apologizing for the same thing because nothing changes afterward."

-An apology that explains too much can feel like a second injury.
+An apology that explains too early can feel like a second injury.

 "I am sorry, but I was stressed."